 Lawsuit seeks to block Georgia law that bans most abortions

-ATLANTA (AP) — A federal lawsuit filed Friday in Atlanta is the latest effort by abortion providers and advocacy groups to challenge a wave of restrictive abortion laws passed in conservative states.
+ATLANTA (AP) — A federal lawsuit filed Friday in Atlanta is the latest effort by abortion providers and advocacy groups to challenge a wave of restrictive abortion laws passed in conservative-controlled state legislatures.

 Lawyers with the American Civil Liberties Union, Planned Parenthood and the Center for Reproductive Rights filed the lawsuit challenging a new Georgia law that effectively bans abortions about six weeks into a pregnancy.

-The lawsuit, filed on behalf of Georgia abortion providers and advocacy groups, asks a judge to prevent the law from taking effect and to declare it unconstitutional.
-If it's not blocked, the law is set to take effect Jan.
+The lawsuit, filed on behalf of Georgia abortion providers and an advocacy group, asks a judge to prevent the law from taking effect and to declare it unconstitutional.
+Otherwise, the law becomes enforceable Jan.
 1.

-"The U.S. Supreme Court has clearly held that a woman has the freedom to make one of the most intimate decisions that she can make," ACLU of Georgia legal director Sean Young said.
+The law must be blocked "to ensure that everyone has the freedom to make their own health care decisions without politicians looking over their shoulder and the freedom to decide for themselves when to start or expand a family," ACLU of Georgia legal director Sean Young said at a news conference.

-The so-called heartbeat law bans abortion once a fetal heartbeat can be detected, which can occur as early as six weeks into a pregnancy, before many women know they're pregnant.
-It is one of a spate of laws passed recently by Republican-controlled legislatures in an attack on the U.S. Supreme Court's 1973 Roe v.
+The so-called heartbeat law bans abortion once a fetal heartbeat can be detected, which can occur as early as six weeks, before many women know they're pregnant.
+It's one of a spate of laws passed recently by Republican-controlled legislatures in an attack on the U.S. Supreme Court's 1973 Roe v.
 Wade ruling that said a woman has the right to choose whether to have an abortion.

+The publicity surrounding the laws has created confusion, abortion providers say.
+Staci Fox, president and CEO of Planned Parenthood Southeast, reminded people that abortion remains legal in every state.

+"Every day, our collective doors stay open so that you can access the quality, compassionate, non-judgmental health care that you deserve, and that includes access to safe and legal abortion," Fox said.

 The lawsuit was filed against Georgia Gov. Brian Kemp, Attorney General Chris Carr, state health officials and six district attorneys whose jurisdictions include the areas where the abortion providers who brought the suit practice.

-Kemp's office declined to comment Friday, referring requests for comment to Carr's office.
-Kemp acknowledged when he signed the law in May that a court challenge was likely.
-But he said then that he was undeterred.
+Kemp's office referred requests for comment to Carr's office.
+Kemp acknowledged when he signed the law in May that a challenge was likely.

 "I realize that some may challenge it in the court of law," Kemp said at the time.
 "We will not back down.
 We will always continue to fight for life."